-As he walked toward her with a bouquet of roses in his hands, mentally picturing himself giving her the bouquet and then kissing her, he slipped on a banana peel and hit the ground with a loud thud.
+As he walked up to her with a bouquet of roses in his hands, mentally picturing himself giving her the bouquet, he slipped on a banana peel and fell with a loud thud.

 What causes clumsiness and accident-proneness in a clumsy person?

-An obvious consequence of having a limited attention span is that when you focus your attention on something in your environment you simultaneously take it away from all the other things.
+Having a limited attention span means when you focus your attention on something in your environment, you simultaneously take it away from all the other things.

-For instance, if you’re walking down the street and see an attractive person on the other side of the street, your attention is now focused on that person and not where you’re headed to.
-Therefore, you’re likely to bump into a lamp post or something.
+If you’re walking down the street and see an attractive person on the other side of the street, your attention is now focused on that person and not where you’re headed to.
+Therefore, you’re likely to bump into a lamppost or something.

 Since you’re less attentive to your surroundings now, you’re likely to be clumsy.